phoenixslone/Capstone/README.md

 <a name="conclusion"></a>
 ## Conclusion

-  1) Smoking Rates has a positive correlation to Life Expectancy
+  1) Consumption of Alcohol have a slight positive correlation to Life Expectancy
-  2) Deaths by Consumption of Alcohol have a slight positive correlation to Life Expectancy
+  2) Smoking Related Mortalities Rates has a positive correlation to Life Expectancy
   3) GDP per Captia has a positive correlation to Life Expectancy
+  4) Both Consumption of Alcohol and Smoking Related Mortalites are more prevalent in the countries with lower GDP; however, those contributing factors do continue to follow the trend of increasing rates as GDP increases.